-Said districts are located and bounded as delineated on the "Town of Duxbury, Massachusetts Zoning Map" dated March 2009 as created by Greatwall GIS Services consisting of seven (7) sheets in total as revised and amended to date and on file in the office of the Town Clerk including the Wetland and Watershed Protection District Map dated March 4, 1971, as revised and amended to date and on file in the office of Town Clerk, and an Aquifer Protection District Map, dated January 15, 1986, as revised and amended March 24, 1993 and December 4, 2002 on file in the office of Town Clerk, and the Plymouth County Flood Insurance Rate Map dated November 4, 2016, and the Ground-Mounted Solar Photovoltaic Installations Overlay District Map dated March 11, 2017, and on file in the office of the Town Clerk.
+Said districts are located and bounded as delineated on the Town of Duxbury Zoning Districts (Zoning Map) dated November 2022 (the "Zoning Map") on file in the office of Town Clerk, and the Plymouth County Flood Insurance Rate Maps as further described in Section 402.2 Flood Hazard Areas Overlay District Boundaries, and on file in the office of the Town Clerk.
 The zoning map with boundaries of the districts and all explanatory matter thereon is hereby made a part of this Bylaw.
 Any conflict between the map and the description of any district in the written terms of this Bylaw shall be resolved according to the written terms.